blockful-io/shutter-staking/docs/staking-architecture.md

     * If keyper has a staked balance greater than 0 and the lock period is greater than the current the keyper lock period will remain the same.
-      This way the keyper can trust that their tokens will never be locked for more time than they agreed when they staked.
+      This way the keyper can trust that their tokens will never be locked for more time than they agree when they staked.
     * If a keyper has a staked balance greater than 0 and the new lock period is less than the current, the new lock period will be considered and consequently the keyper will be allowed to unstake before.
 This is useful